dodohand/dodohand/README.txt

 These you'll need to fabricate on your own until/unless I (or you!) can find a shop to make them.
 There is a drawing: tooling/clip_bending_jig.dxf which I used to create a bending jig.
+LibreCAD was used to create this drawing (turn various layers on/off to help see what's going on).
 I substituted 1mm pins for all positions since that is what I was able to find from McMaster-Carr, and have been satisfied with the results.
 I used 7075 aluminum IIRC for the body of the jig.
 Be certain to order several drill bits of these small sizes - they're very fragile.
 Also, find a drill press or mill - you aren't likely to be successful trying to drill these holes by hand.

 Assembly